 The advocacy model at VOICE differs from that of other organizations, which often choose an issue and subsequently seek out supporters to coalesce around a particular, fixed agenda.
 Rabbi Saxe explains that such models tend to lose momentum quickly.
 Rather, he says, “VOICE’s community organizing is based on building up relationships and building power.
 We come together, we find the things we will act on together, and by doing that, we continue to strengthen our relationships and build power – so that when the next concern comes up, we have those relationships and we’re ready to act together.”
 In this way, VOICE’s work is directly informed by the needs and goals of community members on the ground, in dialogue with each other.
 Indeed, cultivating relationships is at the center of VOICE’s work, articulated in their values statement: “We believe in meeting face to face and developing the public relationships that are the glue of our society… We value seeking solutions through creativity and dynamic friction that work best when we are in relationship with each other and with those from whom we seek change.”

-Today, VOICE is responding to the COVID-19 pandemic by focusing on the eviction crisis in Virginia.
+In the face of the COVID-19 pandemic, VOICE has responded by focusing on the eviction crisis in Virginia.
 They are in conversation with the governor and legislators, pushing to pause evictions long enough to allow a rental assistance program to reach all of those in need.
-They also hosted a press conference in late July to enable community members affected by COVID-19 to share their stories.
+They also hosted a press conference in late July of 2020 to enable community members affected by COVID-19 to share their stories.
 In addition, VOICE is emphasizing the disproportionate effect that coronavirus has on communities of color, and has incorporated this dimension into their advocacy efforts.
 Rabbi Saxe believes that the pandemic underlines the significance of VOICE’s work: how important it is to build relationships among congregations with different demographics in order to break down barriers between communities.
 Such relationships not only strengthen interfaith connections but also render VOICE better equipped to advocate for all members of their community.

 Examining VOICE’s work and model for interfaith advocacy makes clear the efficacy of action that is rooted in honest listening and genuine interpersonal relationships.
 Rabbi Saxe states that Virginia’s increasing religious diversity creates a wonderful opportunity for VOICE to broaden its exposure to people in different faith communities and to create new alliances.
 While it can be challenging to not become consumed with partisanship in today’s political climate, VOICE stays focused on what it can do to improve the lives of people in its community.
 As Rabbi Saxe puts it, “I think VOICE is successful because… it’s not about the issues, it’s about the people involved.
 We represent a very wide base and a broad range of communities coming together to make our voices heard and to work positively and in conjunction with our leaders to make change.
 It’s successful because it focuses on… maintaining and deepening our relationships as we work together.”
 VOICE illustrates that where engaged, sustained relationships – examples of true religious pluralism – are centered, justice emerges.